use-solace/action/README.md

 - **`execute`** (required): The main function that performs the action's work.
 Receives an `ActionContext` object with utilities and can be async or sync.

 - **`onRun`** (optional): A callback function that runs after `execute` completes successfully on the **first execution only**.
 Useful for one-time setup, initialization, or first-run notifications.

+- **`onError`** (optional): A callback function that runs when `execute` throws an error.
+Receives the context and the error object.
+Useful for error handling, notifications, cleanup, or recovery logic.

 - **`interval`** (optional): Defines when the action should run automatically.
 If omitted, the action will only run when manually triggered.